Kiuwan logo

 • Date and time SBOM was created

-If possible, the ability to note multiple identifiers for supplier and component names should be included because there’s no single centralized system that covers the expanding software ecosystem.
+If possible, the ability to note multiple identifiers for supplier and component names should be included because no centralized system covers the expanding software ecosystem.
 Tracking versions presents similar challenges.
 Different companies label and track versions and distributions differently.
 Although there are best practices for version tracking, they aren’t widely used.

 Other unique identifiers can include: